gdurri/CropGen/README.md

 test
 test2

-To test the Websocket API you can use off the shelve tools such as PostMan or Chrome extensions.
-The following address can be used:

-Docker:
-  ws://127.0.0.1:8000/cropgen/run

-Visual Code (Debug):
-  ws://127.0.0.1:<port>/cropgen/run
-  Where Port is whatever is configured in the CropGen\config\config.json file for the socketServerPort.

-Using the following Payload:
-{
-    "jobType": "multiyear",
-    "body": {
-        "jobId": 2222,
-        "individuals": 10,
-        "inputs": [
-            "[Sorghum].Phenology.TTEndJuvToInit.FixedValue",
-            "[Sow on a fixed date].Script.Tillering"
-        ],
-        "outputs": [
-            "Total Crop Water Use (mm)",
-            "Yield (t/ha)"
-        ]
-    }
-}

-Where jobType can be any of the following (Case insensitive): singleyear multiyear
+To test the socket API you can use the SocketTestApp: https://github.com/QAAFI/SocketTest.
+This provides a default JSON file that can be used to run the SingleYear job.
+CropGen is designed to talk to the CGMServer (https://github.com/QAAFI/CGMServer) which in turn will run APSIM.
+If you want to run without APSIM you can also download and run the cgm_server_test_harness (https://github.com/QAAFI/cgm_server_test_harness).
+This provides a similar config file to CropGen which shows the port it will listen on by default etc.